Roth IRA vs Traditional IRA: Which Is Better for Your Specific Situation?

 Traditional IRA deductibility limits (2026)

-Traditional IRA contributions are always allowed, but the deduction phases out at higher incomes if you (or your spouse) have a workplace retirement plan:
+Traditional IRA contributions generally require taxable compensation and remain subject to the annual combined IRA limit and other eligibility rules.
+The deduction can phase out at higher incomes if you or your spouse has a workplace retirement plan:

 Above these limits, Traditional IRA contributions are non-deductible — making them significantly less valuable (though the Backdoor Roth strategy addresses this).